Cwarburg/Enron-network-analysis/index.md

 ## Further Investigation and NLP

-In this part, we want to determine if the the sentiment of Kenneth Lay and J- skillinger changed during the collapse of enron.
+In this part, we want to determine if the the sentiment of Kenneth Lay and J. Skilling’s changed during the collapse of enron.

 ---